A family struggle as pandemic worsens food insecurity | WTOP

 NEW YORK (AP) — At the peak of the coronavirus pandemic this spring, Sharawn Vinson often woke up crying.
 A recurring thought was making the unemployed single mother desperate: That her kids could go hungry.

 There was also fear of contracting the virus, which has disproportionately hit low-income Black families like hers.
-Meanwhile large protests against racial injustice were transpiring right outside their window.
-There were unpaid bills, and feelings of shame from having to go to a soup kitchen to eat.
+Meanwhile some of the largest protests against racial injustice in decades were transpiring right outside their window, after the family had experienced its own terrifying encounter with police earlier in the year.
+There were unpaid bills, and feelings of shame from having to go to a soup kitchen in search of a meal.

 So Vinson made the painful decision to send 11-year-old twins Mason and Maddison to live with their father, six states to the south, knowing that way they’d at least be fed.